 As children grow and their bodies change, it's not always easy for parents to tell if a child falls within a healthy weight range.
-Body mass index, or BMI for short, is a way of describing height and weight in one number that can help tell if someone's weight is is in a healthy range.
-Your child's BMI can help you determine if he is at risk for health problems based on his weight.
+Body mass index, or BMI, is a way of describing height and weight in one number that can help tell if someone's weight is healthy.

-The CDC and the American Academy of Pediatrics recommend BMI screenings for all kids age 2 and older.
-Here's what you need to know about checking on your child's BMI and what to do with the info once you have it.
+The CDC and the American Academy of Pediatrics recommend BMI screenings for all kids ages 2 and older.
+Here's what you need to know about checking on your child's BMI and what to do once you know it.

 BMI estimates how much body fat you have.
-Calculating a child's BMI number starts out just like calculating an adult's BMI.
 It's based on height and weight.
 But for kids, height and weight alone aren't as accurate as they are for adults.
 Why?
 Because kids' body fat percentages change as they grow.
-Kids' BMIs vary based on their age and gender.
+Their BMIs vary based on their age and gender.

-That's why when health care professionals talk about a child's BMI, you won't usually hear a plain BMI number, like 25, but rather a BMI percentile, like 75th.
-These BMI percentiles show how a child's BMI compares to other children of the same age and gender.
-To calculate the BMI percentile -- which is also called "BMI for age" -- a health care provider or an online tool like WebMD’s FIT Kids BMI Calculator takes a kid's BMI (along with age and gender) and looks it up on a pediatric growth curve.
+That's why when healthcare professionals talk about a child's BMI, you won't usually hear a plain number, like 25, but rather a percentile, like 75th.
+They show how a child's BMI compares to other children of the same age and gender.
+To calculate the BMI percentile -- which is also called "BMI for age" -- a healthcare provider or an online tool like WebMD’s FIT Kids BMI Calculator takes a kid's BMI (along with age and gender) and looks it up on a pediatric growth curve.
 This gives the child's BMI percentile.

 BMI percentiles are grouped into weight categories:

 - Underweight: below the 5th percentile